-Out center offers a seamless array of acute preventive and tertiary care backed by excellence in research and education.
+Our center offers a seamless array of acute preventive and tertiary care backed by excellence in research and education.
 The hospital is a non-profit organization and the largest employer in Rhode Island.
 There are 700 beds, 1800 physicians, 600 house officers, and over 150,000 emergency department visits annually.
 Our stroke faculty consists of 7 vascular neurologists at Rhode Island Hospital and 2 neurohospitalists/vascular neurologists at The Miriam Hospital.

-Rhode Island Hospital has a 24/7 TIA unit in the emergency department, 20-bed stroke unit, 18-bed closed neurocritical care unit, 24/7 neurointerventional care, and 3 neurointerventional radiologists.
+Rhode Island Hospital has a 24/7 TIA unit in the emergency department, a 20 bed stroke unit, an 18 bed closed neurocritical care unit, 24/7 neurointerventional care, and 5 neurointerventional radiologists.
 We are the only hospital in the United States to have an MRI in the ED with an adjacent biplane angiosuite which is dedicated to mechanical thrombectomy cases.
-Over 800 patients with ischemic stroke, over 200 patients with intracerebral hemorrhage, over 200 patients with transient ischemic attack, and approximately 80 patients with subarachnoid hemorrhage are seen annually.
-Over 200 patients receive intravenous thrombolysis each year (one quarter of all ischemic stroke patients), with a median delivery time of 40 minutes.
-Approximately 220 mechanical thrombectomies are performed annually.
+Over 1100 patients with ischemic stroke, over 250 patients with intracerebral hemorrhage, and over 80 patients with subarachnoid hemorrhage are seen annually.
+Over 220 patients receive intravenous thrombolysis each year, with a median delivery time of 40 minutes.
+Over 280 mechanical thrombectomies are performed annually.

 Research studies are performed for ischemic stroke (prevention, acute treatment, and rehabilitation) and intracerebral hemorrhage.
-We are a site for NIH StrokeNet, and enroll patients in both industry and government sponsored trials.
-The research team includes the research coordinator and 3 department-funded research assistants who help with enrollment in clinical trials.
+We are a site for NIH StrokeNet and enroll patients in both industry and government-sponsored trials.
+The research team includes the research coordinator and 5 department-funded research assistants who help with enrollment in clinical trials.